Hi, I'm Silke.

 When my teacher is away, I notice something else.

 That is where it gets interesting.
 It’s not just a time problem.
-It’s how quickly something stops feeling doable when it isn’t set up for real life.
+More importantly, it shows how quickly something stops feeling doable when it isn’t set up for real life.

 Add the idea that we should be doing it properly, and skipping gets even easier.